 Did you know?
 The rules around freedom camping in New Zealand tightened up around the time of the 2011 Rugby World Cup.
 Freedom camping now is more regulated and visitors are expected to show respect for our clean, green environment.
 They are, of course, still more than welcome though!

 NZ’s Freedom Camping Rules

-While traveling around New Zealand may seem liberating (and it is), freedom campers still have to follow rules.
-These are stringent rules put in place to ensure that freedom camping is an enjoyable experience for everyone, so be sure to follow them.
+While travelling around New Zealand may seem liberating (and it is), freedom campers still have to follow rules.
+These are stringent requirements put in place to ensure that freedom camping is an enjoyable experience for everyone, so be sure to follow them.

 Other than spoiling other people’s experiences, you will have to pay exorbitant fines if you don’t follow the rules.

-Here are regulations you must follow while freedom camping.
+Here are the regulations you must follow while freedom camping…

 Your Vehicle Must Be Self-Contained